Jasleen Royal

 Jasleen Kaur Royal is an Indian singer, songwriter and composer who sings in Punjabi, Hindi, Bengali and Gujarati.
 She received the Filmfare Award.
 In 2022, she won the Filmfare Award for Best Music Director for the film Shershaah (2021).

 She won an award for the "Best Indie Artist" at "Free The Music" an initiative by Songdew.

 She entered Bollywood in September 2014 with Sonam Kapoor and Fawad Khan starrer film Khoobsurat with a song titled "Preet" which was composed by Sneha Khanwalkar and written by Amitabh Verma.

 Early life and background

 Kaur was born in Ludhiana, Punjab, to a Punjabi Sikh family.
 She completed her schooling from Sacred Heart Convent School, Ludhiana and later moved to New Delhi for further studies.
 She completed her B. Com Honors from Hindu College, New Delhi.

-She currently resides in Mumbai and is working on multiple Bollywood projects.